-Many of our major property markets have been improving recently courtesy of a confluence of positive factors.
+Many of our property markets have been improving recently.

-These factors have helped to motivate people to buy and sell property after a period of waiting cautiously on the sidelines.
+The sense that interest rates are near their peak and that inflation is coming under control has helped motivate people to buy and sell their property after a period of waiting cautiously on the sidelines.

-While we are a long way off markets booming in our biggest capital cities, sellers now have more confidence that they will achieve a solid price for their properties.
+While we are a long way off markets booming but sellers now have more confidence that they will achieve a solid price for their properties.

 So, here are five tips to help strengthen your sales price.